 Filing your Articles of Organization won’t be the only thing that you must do.
 Once you’re finished forming your LLC in Kansas, you’ll have to take part in a number of activities that have nothing to do with LLC formation.

 One of the most important activities is the annual report that you’ll need to file every year.
 Every LLC in Kansas must file an annual report on the 15th day of the fourth month after the tax closing month for your LLC.
-So if your tax closing month is December then your annual report would be due on the 15th day of the fourth month, which would be the 15th of April.
+So if your tax closing month is December, your annual report would be due on the 15th day of the fourth month, which would be the 15th of April.
 You can file your annual report along with the state filing fee as soon as January 1st depending on when your tax closing month falls and you can file your annual report online on this website or you can use paper filing by printing out this PDF and sending it and the state filing fee by mail.

 It’s pretty likely that you’ll be required to obtain a business license from both local and state authorities for your Kansas LLC.
 To find out more about local business licenses, contact the county clerk’s office in your area.
 To find out more about state business license requirements, go to the Secretary of State Business Filing website here.